ffissore/shorty/README.md

 ### AWS lambda

 In order to deploy Shorty on AWS, you need... node.js.
 Duh!
-Yeah, it's a shame, but `serverless` is a node package and the de-facto standard for deploying lambdas on AWS, and it works well.
+Yeah, it's a shame, but `serverless` is a node package and de-facto standard for deploying lambdas on AWS, and it works well.

 Install the required dependencies with